 Promising Sleep Studies Suggest We Learn When We Sleep

 While sleeping may seem like a rather passive activity that we all do every day—and one that is all about resting and recharging, there is a great deal of research out there to suggest that a lot more goes on in our brains while we sleep than most of us think.
-There is still a lot of research that needs to be done on on all things sleep related, but one of the most promising studies on sleep indicate that we may actually be able to learn while we sleep.

 The concept of sleep learning has been discussed for many years, and there has been a great deal of research put into how we process information while we rest.
 Can we really learn something new while we sleep?
 Unfortunately, the answer isn’t really cut and dry, but if you take a look at the connection between sleeping and learning you may be surprised by what all we can retain while we rest and how important sleep can be to the overall learning process.